HyperCodec/zisp/README.md

 - `append list item` - appends an item to the end of the list
 - `insert list index item` - inserts an item at the index of the list and pushes everything else over
 - `extend list1 list2` - Adds the contents of list2 to list1
+- `pop list1 | pop list1 index` - Removes the value from the list at the optionally specified index and returns it.
+If the index is not specified, it defaults to the last element in the list.